What are my rights when I buy from an online retailer?

 - whether they mention a physical shop, or refer to themselves as a business;

-- their website to see whether they appear to be selling many items of the same kind and seem to have sold a lot of items in the past.
-If so, then they are probably a professional trader (even if they think of it as just a hobby).
+- their website - if they are selling many items of the same kind and seem to have sold many items in the past, then they are probably a professional trader (even if they think of it as just a hobby).

 If you sometimes sell goods online and are not sure whether you qualify as a trader, use this general rule of thumb – if you obtain goods for the purpose of selling them, then you are probably a trader.

-So, for example, if you are selling off your children’s old clothes that they have grown out of, then you are not a trader; if you buy extra children’s clothes while on holiday in India because you can sell them back home, then you are a trader.
+For example, if you are selling your children’s old clothes that they have grown out of, then you are not a trader; if you sell children’s clothes that you bought while on holiday overseas because you thought you would sell them back home, then you are a trader.